aboka2k/pactus-website/content/blog/2024-12-07-newsletter-november-2024.md

 Welcome to the November 2024 edition of the Pactus Newsletter!
 This month has seen steady progress and notable developments.
 Let’s dive into the details.
-This month has seen steady progress and notable development updates.
-Let's dive into all the details.

 ## Pactus Reaches 6 Million Transactions